haarcuba/testix/README.md

 What happened?
 Well, while our code does what we want, our test does not actually express what we meant.
 The test specifies exactly 10 rounds of the loop, so once those are over, and the infinite while loop runs for the 11th time, the `.recv(4096)` is called, and this is not specified in our `Scenario`, so Testix fails the test.

 Remember, Testix verifies your scenario *exactly*, no more, no less.
-We've seen the "no less" side of things, no we see the "no more" side.
+We've seen the "no less" side of things, now we see the "no more" side.

 So, how do you test an infinite loop without getting stuck?
 For this, I use a trick, which also introduces another Testix feature, the `.throwing` expectation.
 You see, we can not only make mock function calls return what we want, we can make them raise exceptions.
 Here's the correct test: